ReStudios-Dev/Utilitium/README.md

 }
 ```

+### NFile
+The `NFile` class extends the File class and provides additional utility methods for file manipulation.
+It inherits constructors from the File class and overrides several methods to return instances of NFile instead of File.
+Below are the key features and methods of the NFile class:

+Constructors
+- `NFile(String pathname)`: Constructs a new NFile instance by converting the given pathname string into an abstract pathname.
+- `NFile(String parent, String child)`: Constructs a new NFile instance from a parent pathname string and a child pathname string.
+- `NFile(File parent, String child)`: Constructs a new NFile instance from a parent abstract pathname and a child pathname string.
+- `NFile(URI uri)`: Constructs a new NFile instance from a file: URI.
+  Methods
+- `getParentFile()`: Returns the parent of this abstract pathname as an NFile.
+- `getAbsoluteFile()`: Returns an NFile object that represents the absolute pathname of this abstract pathname.
+- `getCanonicalFile()`: Returns an NFile object that represents the canonical form of this abstract pathname.
+- `listFiles(FilenameFilter filter)`: Returns an array of NFile objects representing the files and directories in the directory represented by this abstract pathname that satisfy the specified filter.
+- `listFiles()`: Returns an array of NFile objects representing the files and directories in the directory represented by this abstract pathname.
+- `listFiles(FileFilter filter)`: Returns an array of NFile objects representing the files and directories in the directory represented by this abstract pathname that satisfy the specified filter.
+- `readBytes()`: Reads all bytes from this file and returns them as a byte array.
+- `readString(Charset charset)`: Reads all characters from this file using the specified charset and returns the result as a string.
+- `readString()`: Reads all characters from this file using the default charset and returns the result as a string.
+- `write(byte[] bytes, int offset, int length)`: Writes length bytes from the specified byte array starting at the specified offset to this file.
+- `write(byte[] bytes)`: Writes all bytes from the specified byte array to this file.
+- `write(String str, Charset charset)`: Writes the specified string to this file using the specified charset.
+- `write(String str)`: Writes the specified string to this file using the default charset.
+- `openOutput()`: Opens a FileOutputStream for writing to this file.
+- `child(String child)`: Creates a new NFile instance representing the child of this file with the given child pathname string.
+  Static Methods
+- `fileArrayToNFile(File[] files)`: Converts an array of File objects to an array of NFile objects.
+  This class provides convenient methods for file I/O operations and facilitates working with file paths and contents in Java applications.

 ---
 ## Logger
 The `Logger` class is a subclass of `PrintStream` and `Thread.UncaughtExceptionHandler`.
 It provides a simple way to log information to the console with additional metadata such as the name of the current thread and the class and line number where the log statement was called.
 It also supports logging of uncaught exceptions.